'Tenet': What Exactly Is This Time Inversion Thing?

 But we can take a shot at it.
 But first, a disclaimer.
 When it comes to time travel stories, it doesn’t matter how you or I would think it works.
 It just matters that it makes sense and is consistent within the universe of the story.
 So I’m considering that while I try to learn something from the “Tenet” trailer.

 So in a typical time travel story, the time travel will be in full.
-As in the characters physically travel to a different time, like in the DeLorean in “Back to the Future,” or mentally travel — like Wolverine’s present mind traveling back to his past self in “X-Men: Days of Future Past.”
+As in, the characters physically travel to a different time — like in the DeLorean from “Back to the Future” — or mentally travel — like Wolverine’s present mind traveling back to his past self in “X-Men: Days of Future Past.”
 Reality is always moving forward but individuals can go back and forth, basically.

 But “Tenet” doesn’t appear to be doing either of those things.
 Instead, the time travel seems to be localized, and reality is not always moving forward in time.